aiktb/FuriganaMaker/README.md

 # Furigana Maker

+> This software is under development and there is no stable version yet.

 Add furigana to Japanese text for any web page. 🤔

 Special thanks to **_[plasmo](https://github.com/PlasmoHQ/plasmo)_** for taking the frustration out of browser extension development for me.